nuxt-community/auth-module/docs/schemes/refresh.md

 - Default: `1800`

-Different from [expiresIn](#expiresin), here you set the default expiration time of the token, in **milliseconds**.
+Different from [expiresIn](#expiresin), here you set the default expiration time of the token, in **seconds**.
 This time will be used if for some reason we couldn't get the value of [expiresIn](#expiresin).

 By default its value is 30 minutes.

 ### `expiresIn`

-This is the token expiration time, in **milliseconds**.
+This is the token expiration time, in **seconds**.
 We will use this value to automatically generate the expiration date if we couldn't decode the token.

 `expiresIn` can be used to specify which field of the response JSON to be used for value.
 It can be `false` to directly use API response or being more complicated like `auth.expires_in`